laguiar/referrals/README.md

 ℹ️ _Disclaimer: None of the links below are sponsored._

-**If you're coming from a social media link, open this page in a full browser before using any link.**
+If you're coming from a social media link, open this page in a full browser before using any link.

 ### American Express
 [Referral link](https://americanexpress.com/de-de/referral/lUIZGuUx8?XLINK=MYCP)

 ### N26 Bank
-CODE: luiza1021

 [Referral link](https://n26.com/r/luiza1021)